Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 25. Small, Easily Accessible Airport

-Fly directly into the Santa Fe Regional Airport from Dallas-Fort Worth, Phoenix, and Houston (seasonally) via American Airlines and Denver via United Airlines.
+Fly directly into the Santa Fe Regional Airport from Dallas-Fort Worth, Phoenix, Los Angeles, Chicago (seasonally) via American Airlines and Denver and Houston (seasonally) via United Airlines.
+New for 2026, fly business class with JSX direct from Dallas.
 Improvements include two new gates, featuring art available for purchase, curated by the City of Santa Fe’s Arts & Culture Department, upgraded parking lots, and tasty coffee and pastries at the Wolf & Mermaid Enchanted Cafe.
 Convenient and minutes from town.

 Get a taste of The City Different!
 Order your Official Santa Fe Visitors Guide now or browse our deals and specials to help you plan your next trip to Santa Fe.